Cheapest Porsche: What to Buy on Every Budget

 Under $25,000

-The 986 Boxster (1997 to 2004) is the cheapest Porsche you can buy.
+The 986 Boxster (1997 to 2004 model year) is the cheapest Porsche you can buy.
 Clean, well-maintained examples start around $15,000.
-The 2.7L flat-six makes 217 to 240 hp depending on year, and the mid-engine layout gives it sharp handling.
+The 2.7L flat-six makes 217 to 240 hp depending on model year, and the mid-engine layout gives this car sharp handling that is hard to find at this price.
+Top speed runs to around 149 mph for the base model.
 The convertible top is a bonus.

 The catch: the 986 uses the M96 engine, which is prone to IMS bearing failure and bore scoring.
 A pre-purchase inspection by a Porsche specialist is mandatory.
 Budget an extra $2,000 to $3,000 for an IMS bearing upgrade if it has not been done.

-The early 987 Cayman (2006 to 2008) occasionally dips below $25,000 for higher-mileage examples.
-It uses the same M96/M97 engine family, so the same IMS concerns apply, but the coupe body is stiffer and the handling is even better than the Boxster.
+The early 987 Cayman (2006 to 2008 model year range) occasionally dips below $25,000 for higher-mileage examples.
+It uses the same M96/M97 engine family, so the same IMS concerns apply, but the coupe body is stiffer and the handling is even sharper than its sibling roadster.
+This is a cheaper option than a comparable 911 and often the smarter value at this budget for enthusiasts who prioritize driving dynamics over prestige.

 $25,000 to $50,000

 The most affordable 911 (1999 to 2004) starts around $25,000 for clean manuals with reasonable mileage.
 The 3.4L and later 3.6L flat-six makes 296 to 320 hp.
-The 996 is the most misunderstood 911.
-People avoided it for years because of the headlights and IMS concerns, which means prices stayed low.
-That is changing now.
+Top speed is 174 mph.
+The 996 is the most misunderstood 911 model.
+People avoided it for years because of the headlights and IMS concerns, which means prices stayed low for years.
+That is changing now as enthusiasts recognize the value this car delivers.
+A 1999 model year 996 is cheaper than almost any other rear-engine sports car.
+Among German sports car models, nothing beats this on value. with this level of driving character.

 The 987 Cayman S and 987 Boxster S are also excellent in this range.
-The 3.4L S models make 295 hp and are among the best-handling cars Porsche has ever built.
+The 3.4L S models make 295 hp and are among the best-handling sports cars Porsche has ever built at any price point.

 $50,000 to $100,000

-The seventh generation 911 starts around $60,000 to $80,000.
-It is the first 911 with electric power steering, which some purists dislike, but it is a more modern and refined daily driver than the 997.
+The seventh generation 911 starts around $60,000 to $80,000 for most models.
+By the 2012 model year it was the first 911 with electric power steering, which some purists dislike, but it is a more refined daily driver model model than the 997.

 $100,000 to $150,000

-This budget opens up the 991 Turbo, the current generation Carrera (base), and the 997 GT3.
+This budget opens up several strong models: the 991 Turbo, the current generation Carrera (base), and the 997 GT3.

 The 992 Carrera (2020+) starts around $100,000 to $120,000 on the used market.
 It is the current generation and a capable daily driver with 379 hp from a twin-turbo flat-six.